Viridia Capital

 OMS + Active Management

 Deliverables: Unified OMS across BingX, Binance, Kraken.
 Approved plans execute via API.
 Trailing stops, partial exits, time-based rules automated.
+Engineer 1 supports L4 order routing and Deribit-specific routing.
 Sam approves plan; system executes and manages.

-Owners: Sam OMS · Engineer 1 Deribit (when live)
+Owners: Sam OMS · Engineer 1 OMS routing support + Deribit (when live)

 Result: You approve the plan.
 The system executes and manages.
 You monitor on dashboard.